The Human Ecology Program

-While many large, public universities which offer a B.S. in Human Ecology have lecture-driven classes seating hundreds of students, that is not the case at Life University.
+While many large, public universities which offer a B.A. in HE have lecture-driven classes seating hundreds of students, that is not the case at Life University.
 Here the classes are small with a focus on engaged and active learning, which includes team activities, one-on-one interaction with faculty mentors and hands-on experience both on and off campus.

 - Environmental Scientist, specializing in health